CryptoBlades/cb-gitbook-wiki/getting-started/metamask-wallet-setup.md

 After you create an account on MetaMask, it will default to the Ethereum Mainnet.

-CryptoBlades and SKILL requires your wallet to be set to the Binance Smart Chain Mainnet.
+CryptoWar and $XWeapon requires your wallet to be set to the Binance Smart Chain Mainnet.

 The steps to add the BSC network are outlined below: